 This is a standard email that is sent out sporadically to applicants.

-This email is sometimes sent straight after the application submission, whilst it is sometimes sent out weeks or even months after the online application is submitted.
+This email is sometimes sent straight after the application submission, while it is sometimes sent out weeks or even months after the online application is submitted.

-Please note that the date at which this email is sent does not have an impact on the expected processing time of the application.
+Please note that the date this email is sent does not impact the expected processing time of the application.